bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+    The kernel is responsible for managing a system's resources including:
+    - Handling input/output requests
+    - Allocating memory to various processes
+    - Allocating CPU time to each active process

 2. Describe the job of the Scheduler in the OS in general.

+    The scheduler is responsible for allocating CPU time to all pending processes in a way that is fair, minimizes turnaround and response time, and efficiently handles processes which have gone into a blocking state.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    While the Round Robin Scheduler introduced time slicing and is the most fair system, its downside is its turnaround time.
+Though every proces is guaranteed at least some CPU time, processes overall, take more time to complete and resources can be wasted if a process goes into a blocking state during its time slice.

+    A MLFQ addresses the turnaround time by utilizing multiple queues and priority levels.
+It "learns" about each process and adjusts its priority level and time slice accordingly.
+All processes begin as high priority.
+If they go into a blocking state they are transferred to a different queue to await state change allowing the scheduler to continue with other processes in the meantime.
+If a process does not finish within its time slice, it is moved to a lower priority queue which will begin processing when the higher queues are empty.
+Fairness is preserved by giving lower priority processes more CPU time and possibly implementing a priority boost which moves all low priority processes back to the high priority queue after a certain amount of time.
+When blocking processes become unblocked, they are transferred back to the high prority queue and exhibit the same behaviour as other processes.

 ## Programming Exercise: The Lambda School Shell (`lssh`)